(Last Updated on : 22/03/2016)

-The Bodhi Tree was a huge and antique variety of the peepal tree (scientific name ficus religiosa), located at the Mahabodhi Temple at Bodh Gaya
+attained enlightenment about 2500 years ago.
+The tree itself is not the actual tree but a descendant of the original Bodhi Tree.
+The Bodhi Tree was a huge and antique variety of the Peepal tree, located at the Mahabodhi Temple at Bodh Gaya

-Gautama had strictly practised asceticism for six years in the vicinity of the Niranjana river near Bodh Gaya.
+Gautama Buddha had strictly practised asceticism for 6 years in the vicinity of the Niranjana River near Bodh Gaya.
 But when he realized that this asceticism was not leading to true consciousness, he stopped spending his life as an ascetic.
-When he came to the adjoining village of Senani (now also known as Sujata), he was served milk rice by a Brahmin
+When he came to the adjoining village of Senani, he was served milk rice by a Brahmin

-Reinforced by this food, he took some kusha grass and used it as a mat to sit underneath the Pipal Tree (now called the Bodhi Tree) facing the east direction.
-He was resolute not to leave the place before gaining enlightenment in the true sense of the term.
+girl named Sujata.
+Reinforced by this food, he took some kusha grass and used it as a mat to sit underneath the Peepal Tree (now called the Bodhi Tree) facing the east direction.
+He was resolute not to leave the place before gaining enlightenment.
 As he sat in profound contemplation, Maya

-, the Lord of Illusion, representing the illusions that lie beneath every person's mind, continuously endeavoured to distract him from reaching his goal.
+, the Lord of Illusion, representing the illusions that lie beneath every persons mind, continuously endeavoured to distract him from reaching his goal.
 Gautama then took recourse to the earth, calling it to bear testimony to the innumerable good values that led him to this place of enlightenment.
 The earth trembled to authenticate the genuineness of his words.
-Although Maya let loose his army of devils on Gautama to divert and entice him from his purpose, he conquered the inner barriers and emerged a winner by transforming the demons' weapons into flowers by the power of his compassion.
-In the process his mind became entirely subdued.
-Even after the passage of seven days after attaining enlightenment, the Buddha continued with his meditation
+Although Maya let loose his army of devils on Gautama to divert and entice him from his purpose, he conquered the inner barriers and emerged a winner by transforming the demons weapons into flowers by the power of his compassion.
+In the process, his mind became entirely subdued.
+Even after the passage of 7 days after attaining enlightenment, the Buddha continued with his meditation

 without getting up.
-For two weeks more, the Buddha's contemplation went on.
+For 2 weeks more, the Buddhas contemplation went on.